 Yes, with COVID-19 we had over 20% week-over-week (during the timeframe mentioned above) growth in the number of signups.
 People are, indeed, looking for remote tools to help them transition to a new normal where social distance isn’t a right, but an obligation.
 Bear in mind that no tool can be successful if foundational pieces such as trust and psychological safety aren’t in place.

 We are happy to see our early adopters weathering the storm and we hope to expand our community to more and more team leads who care about putting people first.
-If you aren’t using our product, get started for free below.
+If you aren’t using our product, get started for free now.